FlashYoshi/neio/examples/0.8/input/thesis/thesis/pandocExample.md

 # Pandoc
-This pandoc document uses \LaTeX{} and markdown in one file!
+This pandoc document uses \LaTeX{} and Markdown in one file!

 \begin{equation*}
 \sqrt[3]{125}=25